Indigo is intended to be a pixel art based game engine, and that means drawing pixels!

 Painting a picture

-Currently, Indigo takes a very simple approach to building up a rendered frame: It uses a painters algorithm to draw all the images one at a time, ordered from most distant from the camera, to nearest.
-In some ways, it isn't even as complicated as blitting.
+Indigo takes a very simple approach to building up a rendered frame: It uses a Painters Algorithm (also called 'Back-to-Front Rendering') to draw all the images one at a time, ordered from most distant from the camera, to nearest.

 To tell Indigo what to draw we need to point it at an image asset using a

-Textured is a completely flat texture and can be used in a graphic like this:
+Bitmap is a simple flat texture that does nothing more than take the texture and render it as-is.
+It can be used in a

-Graphics are nice and simple to follow because they use materials directly, but materials also turn up in
+Materials is nice and simple to understand because they use materials directly.
+Materials also turn up in

 Animation classes respectively.